 Karel Bredenhorst and Simon Callaghan first met in 2013 when they collaborated at the Whittington Chamber Music Festival.
-A strong friendship developed and Duo Verzaro now gives regular recitals in the UK and on the continent.
+A strong friendship developed and Duo Verzaro now gives regular recitals on the continent and in the UK.
 Their debut CD, recorded in Cervo, Italy, was released in September 2016 and their second recording followed in December 2017.

 The Dutch cellist Karel Bredenhorst performs internationally as a soloist and chamber musician.
 His most recent concerts have taken him from Germany, Italy, Great Britain, Austria, Switzerland and Estonia up to Brazil, USA and Nepal.